Etusivu » For Applicants » Guidelines and Online service

 Financial plan section

 In the ”Total project funding” section indicate in conjunction with any other funding sources whether this is funding that has already been secured or has just been applied for.
 Specify information about the overall financial situation of the project in the text field.
+If several applications for overlapping funding should become reality, how would this affect the implementation of the project?

 Other funding section